guardian/prosemirror-elements/README.md

 ### Overview

-For an explanation of the plugin's core funcitonality, see [How prosemirror-elements works](docs/how-it-works.md).
+For an explanation of the plugin's core functionality, see [How prosemirror-elements works](docs/how-it-works.md).

 ### Core technologies